VAWG COVID-19 Remobilization

 B. Current Remedies:

 • In response to the surges across the country, the Virginia Governor has announced new actions to mitigate the spread of the virus in Virginia.
-The action that directly affects Civil Air Patrol units is that starting at midnight, Sunday, November 15th, all public and private in-person gatherings are limited to 25 individuals until further notice.
-All VAWG units must follow this updated guidance, of which applies to all in-person meetings and activities.
+The action that directly affects Civil Air Patrol units is that starting at 12:01, Monday, December 14th, all public and private in-person gatherings are limited to 10 individuals until further notice.
+All VAWG units shall have only virtual-based activities and meetings through 31 Jan 2021.
 Full details on the executive order updates can be found at https://www.governor.virginia.gov/executive-actions/

 • All units must continue to carefully determine the mission criticality and need of in-person gatherings.
 Many waivers and accommodations are still in place for CAP operations and can be found at https://www.gocivilairpatrol.com/covid-19-information-cena